csula/cs201-fall-2014/README.md

 Your homework task is to "redo" homework 2 and 3.
 This time you will design three classes: `Recipe`, `Ingredient`, and `Instruction`.
 You will now have a main application `App` this application is the driver for your program (we will cover this more in class).

-Obviously your instruction class is much more complicated so we won't implement it this homework assignment.
+Obviously the `Instruction` class is much more complicated so we won't implement it this homework assignment.
 Instead you can simply create an `Instruction.java` file as followed:

 ```
 class Instruction {